andikleen/simple-pt/README.md

 Simple PT does *NOT* support:

-* It does not support long term tracing of more data than fits in the buffer (no interrupt) (use perf)
+* It does not support long term tracing of more data than fits in the buffer (no interrupt) (use perf or VTune)
 * It does not support any sampling (use perf or VTune)
 * It requires root rights to collect data (use perf)
 * It does not support interactive debugging (use gdb or hardware debuggers)

-Simple PT has the following functionality
+Simple PT has the following functionality:
 * set up hardware to processor trace
 * supports a ring buffer of branch data, stopped on events
 * supports flushing buffer on panic
 * does not require patching the kernel (although it cheats a bit using kprobes)
-* set up PT filters, such as kernel filter
+* set up PT filters, such as kernel filter, or filter ranges
-* start and stop traces at specific kernel addresses
+* start and stop traces at specific kernel addresses, with unlimited number
 * support tracing multiple processes
 * print all function calls in "ftrace" style
 * disassembling all executed instructions (requires xed library, optional)